UK branch campus in India announcement ‘weeks away’

 Speaking at the same event, Mike Winter, director of international affairs at the University of London, urged the Indian government to begin recognising degrees obtained from foreign institutions via distance learning.

-He said the institution had around 1,000 Indian students taking courses from their home country and that this mode of study is sometimes “their only viable option”.
+He said the institution had about 1,000 Indian students taking courses from their home country, a mode of study that is sometimes “their only viable option”.

 “There are many ways in which international perspectives are built into the programmes of study under our transnational arrangements.
 A good number of our students use the qualification to progress into work in multinational settings and pursue their postgraduate studies in the UK or elsewhere.”